ppamintuznriva/hortus-notarum/src/site/notes/Now.md

 I've decided to start work on another heritage paper, this time more theoretical/methodological in relation to Barthes' *Mythologies*, geography and urban studies.
 I am excited!

 I'm setting up and tending to my digital garden (still).
 Work-wise, we are deep in production for the next TCR volume so that occupies most of my 8 to 5 these days.
+I recently got a new desk at the Research Laboratory, and I think it looks nice.

 ---
 Why a *Now* Page?
 While building this garden, I saw the idea of a *Now* page on [Teresa Watts'](https://teresawatts.com/)website, as well as some others and thought that it would be cool to have one, too.
 I will update when I remember to, hehe.
 Inspired by the [/Now page movement](https://nownownow.com/about)